Mintri1199/Moving_Boxes/README.md

-# Game-Starter-Empty
+Moving Boxes

-Empty SpriteKit project for MOB 1.1
+A fun little game about tapping boxes for MOB 1.1

-This is an empty SpriteKit project that contains the minimum needed to get started with SpriteKit.
+The game is using BetterGameScene.swift because it has more features